Annual Study Weekend

 10:45-11:15 Coffee/tea break (with biscuits)

-11:15 Roundtable on the current state of audiovisual collections in music libraries.
+11:45-12.45 Roundtable on the current state of audiovisual collections in music libraries.
 Moderated by Richard Jones, Barbican Music Library.
-Other speakers to be announced
+Speakers to include Martin Cullingford, Editor and Publisher of Gramophone magazine and Steve Smith, Founder of Gimell Records.
+Your own contributions invited!

 To coincide with the 40th anniversary year of the compact disc’s launch, this roundtable discussion will explore the current state of audiovisual collections in music libraries.